-Gardening is tedious and labour-intensive work, it requires tons of hard work and care.
+Gardening is tedious and labor-intensive work, it requires tons of hard work and care.
 From planting the seeds to watering them to protecting them from pests – it takes a lot of effort.
-However, what many gardeners don’t realize is that pet chickens that live in the garden have excellent abilities that can decrease your side of the job.
+However, what many gardeners don’t realize is that pet chickens that live in the garden have excellent abilities that may decrease your side of the job.
 Instead of just telling you whether garden chickens are a good choice or not, we will tell you the pros and cons of having them and then you can decide for yourself!

 Pros Of Having Garden Chickens As Pets